The first two chapters of my novel Brackish, book one of the Living to Die in Paradise series.

 I adjust my sunglasses sitting slightly crooked on my swollen cheek.

 “Nope.
-Everything we serve ma’am— is straight from the Gulf of Mexico.”
+Everything we serve here ma’am is straight out of the Gulf of Mexico.”

 I lie.
 Our restaurant serves Gulf shrimp, but we ran out two days ago.
 Our reserve shrimp is from the frozen food aisle at the supermarket.
-The restaurant still sells it for the same price as our Gulf-caught shrimp but we don’t say it’s bought from the store by our head chef.
+The restaurant still sells it for the same price as our Gulf-caught shrimp but the head chef warns us not to say it’s from the convenience store around the corner.
 The heavyset husband smirks with an awkward twitch of his goatee.

 “We do carry a reputation for our fresh market, sir.”
 I grin clicking my pen.